-- Complete the admission procedure to Cox College indicating appropriate imaging program choice. - Following admission to the college, the applicant will receive the requested imaging program application which must be submitted with all requested documentation to the college by the April 15th deadline. - The applicant must then submit the program application along with the following documents prior to qualifying for an interview to the program. - Personal essay - Two personal references (one faculty and one clinical) - Radiologic Technology program transcripts - Copy of ARRT card (or scheduled test date) - Qualified applicants will receive a letter indicating the date and time of the scheduled interview.
+- Complete the admission procedure to Cox College indicating appropriate imaging program choice. - Following admission to the college, the applicant will receive the requested imaging program application which must be submitted with all requested documentation to the college by the application period deadline. - Required documentation includes the following: - Personal essay - Two personal references (one faculty and one clinical) - Radiologic Technology program transcripts - Copy of ARRT card (or scheduled test date) - Qualified applicants will receive a letter indicating the date and time of the scheduled interview.
 If the date/time needs to be adjusted, the applicant must contact the program director for a schedule change. - All applicants will be interviewed by a panel from the imaging admissions committee.
 The committee will use behavior-interview-based questions. - All submitted documents and responses will be scored based on the admission guidelines of the program.
 The top scoring applicants will be admitted into the program.
-Two alternate positions will be available. - Successful applicants must submit background check and drug screen fee and documents by the deadline in order to maintain class place. - Applicants who want to keep their files active for the next interview process are to forward a written request to the program director within 30 days of the program decision letter date.
-Following the passing of the deadline for program fees, the vacant positions will be offered to the alternate positions by letter.
+Alternate positions may be available. - Successful applicants must submit a nonrefundable acceptance fee (includes background check and drug screen) and documents by the deadline in order to maintain class place. - Applicants who would like to keep their files active for the next interview process are to forward a written request to the program director within 30 days of the program decision letter date.
+Following the passing of the deadline for acceptance fees, any vacant positions may be offered to the alternate positions.